alexlobera/leanjs_OLD_NX/apps/reactgraphql.academy/src/pages/react/training/advanced-part-time/remote.md

 videoOneJob: ''
 videoOneCompany: ''
 videoTwoTime: ''
-videoTwoId: gc4Hnb7zD5I
+videoTwoId: EWL06LCD7Bk
-videoTwoQuote: I've had my eyes opened a lot.
-It has definitely [the training] changed the way how I'm gonna approach things...
-The coaches here helped us to learn 'why' more than, just learn it
+videoTwoQuote: I could message them [the coaches] anytime and they would come ans answer my questions or any doubt I had, if I was goind the right direction or if I was using the pattern right...
-videoTwoFullname: Jim Plimmer
+videoTwoFullname: Lara Ramey
-videoTwoJob: Developer
+videoTwoJob: Software Developer
-videoTwoCompany: Conversion.com
+videoTwoCompany: Meredith Corporation
 ---